learn-co-students/hello-world-ruby-q-000/README.md

 ## Instructions

-Get started by opening this lab with `learn open` or by clicking the Open button in the toolbar.
+Get started by opening this lab with 'learn open' or by clicking the Open button in the toolbar.

 ### Creating a File